newp22/bellabeat-case-study/README.md

 ## Project Overview

-This project was completed as part of the Google Data Analytics Professional Certificate.

 The objective was to analyze Fitbit smart device usage data and identify trends that could inform marketing recommendations for Bellabeat, a wellness technology company focused on products for women.

 ---